 MBAC 6090 Marketing Management (3 credits)

-Six Business School Electives - including one Organizational Management Course (18 credits)
+Four Business School Electives - including one Organizational Management Course (12 credits)

-To achieve the 55 credit hours required for the MBA degree, the Graduate School will allow 12 hours of B (3.0) or better coursework taken in the Department of Theatre & Dance to count toward the 55 credit hours required for the MBA.
+To achieve the 55 credit hours required for the MBA degree, the Graduate School will allow 12 hours of B (3.0) or better coursework taken in the Department of Theatre & Dance to count toward the 24 credit hours of Business School Electives required for the MBA.

 To link to the page for the Leeds School of Business Dual Degree page click here.

-Students could apply for both programs simultaneously, in which case:
+Students may apply for both programs simultaneously, in which case: